mvolkmann/blog/src/oci-smalltalk-article.md

 Cuis Smalltalk was created in Argentina and aims to remain small and easy to learn.
-Missing features can be defined by combining the features that are present and by installing more packages.
+Missing features can be implemented by combining the features that are present and by installing more packages.
 The Cuis mascot is southern mountain cavy found in Argentina which is a tailless rodent that looks similar to a very large mouse.